-At existing intersections preload heights shall not exceed a height of 0.75m without the prior approval of the Director of Engineering.
+At existing intersections preload heights shall not exceed a height of 0.75m without the prior approval of the General Manager, Engineering.
 If such heights are to be increased, a professional engineer with a competency in road design shall determine whether all sight distance requirements are met.

-7.19 Curb Cuts
+7.18 Curb Cuts